MyLife-Services/mylife-documentation/alpha-pilot/internal-pilot-test-cases.md

 ## Known Issues

+- **Updating memory title**: Double-Click on "Active: <Memory title>" is not enabling to edit the title of the memory, found in [GitHub Issue #379](https://github.com/MyLife-Services/mylife-maht/issues/379).
+- **Member is unable to save memory in original language**: Add a memory in a different language, but when the memory is opened, it does not display in its original language, found in [GitHub Issue #378](https://github.com/MyLife-Services/mylife-maht/issues/378).
+- **Failure to follow through when reporting significant events**: When asked for significant events on a specific day, the bot promises to search further but delivers incorrect results.
+It should ensure accuracy by checking all sources and providing reliable information.
+We are currently not paying for web searches, but that is something we could do.
+Found in [GitHub Issue #261](https://github.com/MyLife-Services/mylife-maht/issues/261)
 - **Session timeout**: Upon session timeout the browser does not bring member to login screen, but leaves interface up as if it were working.
 - **Updating Memories Issues**: [GitHub Issue #369](https://github.com/MyLife-Services/mylife-maht/issues/369) outlines an instance of the problem, but on occasion the Biographer will fail to run the correct sequence to 1) Retrieve a Summary from MyLife, and b) Update that Summary with its new information.
 It will now let you know how far it got in the process, and I am actively working on this bug, there are a few different ways to fix it, and I want to make the most scalable decision.
 - **General Error Handling**: Altogether this is a mess and needs to be improved.
 Usually the last thing to get prioritized.